|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

-At every point in space and time there is a characteristic net static electric field vector, a net static magnetic field vector and a net static gravitational field vector.
-These net vectors are mathematically orthogonal to each other and are the results of the sums of vector elements arising from charge density, charge motion and energy density at other points in space at previous times.
+It is helpful to represent the energy contained in confined radiation by a nuclear field vector.
+Then at every point in space and time there is a characteristic net static nuclear field vector, electric field vector, magnetic field vector and gravitational field vector.
+These net vectors are mathematically orthogonal to each other and are the result of the sums of vector fields arising from nuclear density, charge density, charge motion and energy density at other points in space at previous times.

 ELECTRIC CHARGE, FIELDS AND TIME: